This page will guide you through the Mooov-In process. Before you arrive, make sure you've looked at this information as well.

 Quad Desk (Carothers Desk) Whitis Court, Duren Duren Desk Kinsolving Kinsolving Desk Jester East Jester East Desk Jester West Jester West Desk Brackenridge, Roberts, Prather Prather Desk Moore-Hill, Creekside Moore-Hill Desk San Jacinto San Jacinto Desk

 - If you check in after 5 p.m. on August 27: You are required to check in by 5 p.m. on Sunday, August 27.
-If you are unable to arrive by then, you MUST notify DHFS in advance to avoid having your contract canceled.
+If you are unable to arrive by then, you MUST notify UHD in advance to avoid having your contract canceled.
 You can do this online.

 2. Officially Schedule Your Check-In Time